Zirconium alloys: Oxidation of zirconium by steam

 This exothermic reaction, although only occurring at high temperature, is similar to that of alkali metals (such as sodium or potassium) with water.
 It also closely resembles the anaerobic oxidation of iron by water (reaction used at high temperature by Antoine Lavoisier to produce hydrogen for his experiments).

 This reaction was responsible for a small hydrogen explosion accident first observed inside the reactor building of Three Mile Island Nuclear Generating Station in 1979 that did not damage the containment building.
 This same reaction occurred in boiling water reactors 1, 2 and 3 of the Fukushima Daiichi Nuclear Power Plant (Japan) after reactor cooling was interrupted by related earthquake and tsunami events during the disaster of March 11, 2011, leading to the Fukushima Daiichi nuclear accident.
 Hydrogen gas was vented into the reactor maintenance halls and the resulting explosive mixture of hydrogen with air oxygen detonated.
 The explosions severely damaged external buildings and at least one containment building.
 The reaction also occurred during the Chernobyl Accident, when the steam from the reactor began to escape.
 Many water cooled reactor containment buildings have catalyst-based passive autocatalytic recombiner units installed to rapidly convert hydrogen and oxygen into water at room temperature before the explosive limit is reached.

 Formation of hydrides and hydrogen embrittlement

 Bright-Field Transmission Electron Microscopy (BF-TEM) micrograph of a zirconium hydride in the microstructure of Zircaloy-4.

 In the above oxidation scenario, 5–20% of the released hydrogen diffuses into the zirconium alloy cladding forming zirconium hydrides.
 The hydrogen production process also mechanically weakens the rods cladding because the hydrides have lower ductility and density than zirconium or its alloys, and thus blisters and cracks form upon hydrogen accumulation.
 This process is also known as hydrogen embrittlement.
 It has been reported that the concentration of hydrogen within hydrides is also dependent on the nucleation site of the precipitates.
+Optical microscopy of hydride morphology suggests that radial hydride density can be decreased by intentionally inducing circumferential hydrides in cladding.

 In case of loss-of-coolant accident (LOCA) in a damaged nuclear reactor, hydrogen embrittlement accelerates the degradation of the zirconium alloy cladding of the fuel rods exposed to high temperature steam.